 Other FAQ About Travel to Bali

 Is it dangerous to go to Bali right now?

 Bali is not any more or less dangerous than it usually is, given the perpetual threat of earthquakes, tsunamis and volcanic eruptions, to say nothing of road-related hazards.
-In terms of Covid-19, infection and death rates on Bali are lower than in Jakarta and on Java Islands.
-On the other hand, it is not currently possible to enter Indonesia.
+In terms of Covid-19, infection and death rates on Bali are no lower or higher than they are anywhere else in the world.

 How much does an average trip to Bali cost?

 As a general rule, you can expect to spend a minimum of $1,000 per week of travel in Bali, not including the cost of flights from and back to your home country.
 Note that this cost can explode to much higher rates, particularly if you choose five-star accommodations or book private drivers and tour guides instead of using local or self-drive transportation.
 Is Bali a good place to visit?
 That’s another question.

 How many days is enough to visit Bali?

 How long you spend in Bali depends on the purpose of your trip.
 If you want to take an active trip heavy on exploration, 3-5 days of fast-paced discovery might suit your purposes, particularly if you plan on renting your own car or motorbike.
 A more relaxed Bali trip, on the other hand, might see you rent a villa in Ubud or Canggu for a week or longer, and slowly explore your local area, making only occasional excursions to points further afield.